 Empower women and girls to achieve social justice, economic stability and sustainable management of their environment through capacity building, research, advocacy, and service provision.

-- Advocate for human rights of women and young people so as to promote peaceful and stable communities and families
+- To advocate for human rights of women and young people so as to promote peaceful and stable communities and families

-- Strengthen the capacity of women and young people especially girls to actively engage in the development processes of the country
+- To strengthen the capacity of women and young people especially girls to actively engage in the development processes of the country

-- Promote social and economic development of women, young and disadvantaged people
+- To promote social and economic development of women, young and disadvantaged people

-- Support efforts that promote natural resource management and governance to benefit women and men equally
+- To support efforts that promote natural resource management and governance to benefit women and men equally

-- Promote gender responsive policy making, legislation, budgeting, and programming in all spheres of development in Uganda
+- To promote gender responsive policy making, legislation, budgeting, and programming in all spheres of development in Uganda